aeszyman/ARTH312/bibliography.md

 Feltman, Jennifer M. "Imagining the sorrows of death and pains of hell in the _Hours of Catherine of Cleves_.
 Edited by Emily Kelley and Elizabeth Richards Rivenbark, pp. 111-132.
 London and New York: Routledge, 2017.
 ILL

+Gertsman, Elina and Barbara H. Rosenwein. _The Middle Ages in 50 Objects_.
+Cambridge University Press, 2018.

 Guérin, Sarah M. "Meaningful Spectacles: Gothic Ivories Staging the Divine." _The Art Bulletin_ 45.1 (March 2013): 53-77.

 Jotischky, Andrew. _A Hermit's Cookbook: Monks, Food and Fasting in the Middle Ages_.
 A&C Black, 2011.